 Once your child becomes overwhelmed (and sometimes it happens unexpectedly), give your child as much time as they need to calm down.

-Avoid too many sugary foods and limit food intake
+Avoid too many sugary foods and limit sugary food intake

 Strategy #4 – Eat healthy foods and drink plenty of water.
-Avoid sugary foods or limit food intake.
+Avoid sugary foods or only allow limited desserts and sugary treats.

 Stay calm, Mom